-SCHEDULE "B" - CITY OF CORAL GABLES - NON-COLLUSION AND CONTINGENT FEE AFFIDAVIT of the Proposer that has submitted the attached Response.

-1. He/she is the Chief Operating Officer (Owner, Partner, Officer, Representative or Agent)

-- 2. He/she is fully informed with respect to the preparation and contents of the attached Response and of all pertinent circumstances respecting such Response; - 3.
-Said Response is made without any connection or common interest in the profits with any other persons making any Response to this solicitation.
-Said Response is on our part in all respects fair and without collusion or fraud.
-No head of any department, any employee or any officer of the City of Coral Gables is directly or indirectly interested therein.
-If any relatives of Proposer's officers or employees are employed by the City, indicate name and relationship below.
+CH IEDULE "B" - C ITY OF CORAL GABLE S - NON-COLLUSION AND CONTINGENT FEE AFFIDAVIT 1.
+He/she is the Chief Operating Officer (Owner, Partner, C Officer, Representative or Agent) of the Propose er that has submitted the attached Response.
+2. y informed with respect rtinent circumstances resp to the preparation and contents of the attached Response pecting such Response; 3. persons mak and without co of Coral Gable ing any Response to this ollusion or fraud.
+No hea es is directly or indirect connection or common interest in the profits with any others solicitation.
+Said Response is on our part in all respects faired of any department, any employee or any officer of the City ly interested therein.
+If any relatives of Proposer's officers or indicate name and relationship below.
+Name: N/A Relationship: Name: Relationship: 4. other Proposer is to be paid on a contingent or percentage fee basis in connection

-Name:N/A

-Relationship:

-Name:

-Relationship:

-4. No lobbyist or other Proposer is to be paid on a contingent or percentage fee basis in connection with the award of this Contract.